maxtkc/mvths-wiki/docs/070xb-motor-control.rst

 #.
 Set up your breadboard with the MD17A following the table for making connections for one motor.
     * Connect GND to the ground on your breadboard.
-    * Connect the red lead on your bench supply to VIN.
+    * Connect VIN to the red lead on your bench supply.
 (NOT TO THE RED BUS ON YOUR BREADBOARD)
+    * Connect AOUT1 to one motor lead.
+(It does not matter which one)
+    * Connect AOUT2 to the other motor lead.
+    * Connect INA1 to one side of a long jump wire.
+    * Connect INA2 to one side of another long jump wire.
     * Connect the black lead on your bench supply to the ground bus on your breadboard.
-    * Connect your motor leads to AOUT1 and AOUT2.
-The order does not matter.
-    * Connect a long jump wire to each INA1 and INA2.
+    * Make sure you have a Metro Mini or Arduino supplying 5V and ground to your breadboard.

 #.
-Using the long jump wires connected to INA1 and INA2 control the direction of your motor.
-Note that you will need to have power and ground bus of your breadboard set to 5v and 0V respectively.
-You can do this using your Metro Mini, Arduino Uno or the bench supply.
+Using the long jump wires connected to INA1 and INA2 and the table above as a guide, control the direction of your motor just using the 5V and ground bus on your breadboard.

 #.
-Add a Metro Mini or Uno to your breadboard and now control the motor in software.
+Using a Metro Mini or Arduino, use software to control your motor.
 Note that HIGH in software is equivalent to the 5V on your breadboard.
 Write a program to drive your motor clockwise for 3 seconds and the counterclockwise for 3 seconds.